MulleWeb/MulleCivetWeb/README.md

 # 🦡 MulleCivetWeb

-MulleCivetWeb is a WebServer as a library.
+MulleCivetWeb is a "WebServer as a library".
 It is based on [civetweb](//github.com/civetweb/civetweb).
 You typically interact with MulleCivetWeb by creating a webserver object, and attaching your request handler to it: